-Axerion is developing a therapeutic protein, Nogo Receptor Decoy [NgR(310)ecto-Fc], to promote the recovery of neurological function through axonal fiber growth after SCI.
+ReNetX is developing a therapeutic Nogo Receptor Decoy protein, AXER-204 [NgR(310)ecto-Fc], to promote the recovery of neurological function through axonal fiber growth after SCI.
 In nearly all neuropathies, a substantial portion of brain and spinal cord is preserved.
 If the remaining healthy tissue can be “rewired” with appropriate axonal connections, improved neurological function can occur.

 Partial recovery from SCI may take place within the first few weeks after the injury.
 Additional recovery beyond that period is limited.
 This is because axonal growth, which is needed for greater recovery, is virtually nonexistent in the adult spinal cord.
 Treatment for chronic SCI, therefore, consists primarily of physical and/or occupational therapy.
 To date, no therapeutic approved by the Food and Drug Administration (FDA) promotes new connections between surviving nerve cells.
 As a result, a significant unmet medical need exists for therapeutics that stimulate neurological recovery.